-Sara Amuso is currently working as a contract senior project manager at IBM.
-She has a BBA in from Pace University, Pleasantville, NY and holds a MBA from Colorado Technical University.
+Sara Amuso is currently working at IBM – International Business Machines.
+She has a BBA in from Pace University, Pleasantville, NY and holds an MBA from Colorado Technical University.
 Sara has volunteered more than half of her life – in Mount Kisco as president, secretary and EMT of the Mount Kisco Lions Volunteer Ambulance Corps; secretary and firefighter of the Union Hook & Ladder Company, No, 1, Inc.; and in Brewster at the Putnam Community Action Program (CAP) in their soup kitchen, food pantry and a part of their Poverty Simulator for members and officials in the community.
-She is currently enrolled in the MAPP/GPS II program to become certified as a therapeutic foster care parent in conjunction with the Poughkeepsie Children’s Home and Putnam County Department of Social Services.
-Sara lives in Brewster with her rescue dog, Mollie; a guinea pig and three fish.
+Sara lives with her husband, rescue dog, Mollie; a guinea pig and three fish.

 Donna Maddox is a Casa Volunteer in Oklahoma, Mother, Military wife, owner of Declutter Buddy, foster youth advocate, and former foster youth and current Board Member.

 Tatiana is a full time student at the Oneonta State University.
 She’s currently earning her B.A.
 Degree in the field of Music and Entertainment Business.
 She is a singer/songwriter who has been volunteering with Foster Kids Unite for several years.